ipfs/distributed-wikipedia-mirror/README.md

 Save the last hash of the output from that process.
 You will use that in the next step.

 ### Step 5: Add mirror info and search bar to the snapshot
-**IMPORTANT: The snapshots must say who disseminated them.** This effort to mirror Wikipedia snapshots is not affiliated with Wikimedia foundation and is not connected to the volunteers whose contributions are contained in the snapshots. _The snapshots must include information explaining that they were created and disseminated by independent parties, not by Wikipedia._
+**IMPORTANT: The snapshots must say who disseminated them.** This effort to mirror Wikipedia snapshots is not affiliated with the Wikimedia foundation and is not connected to the volunteers whose contributions are contained in the snapshots. _The snapshots must include information explaining that they were created and disseminated by independent parties, not by Wikipedia._

 We have provided a script that adds the necessary information.
 It also adds a decentralized, serverless search utility to the page.